paulashby/stmonday/README.md

 ## Questions

 Feel free to [email me](mailto:paul@primitive.co?subject=StMonday%20Website%20query%20from%20GitHub) with any queries.
-If you'd like to see some of my other projects, my GitHub user name is [paulashby](https://github.com/paulashby).